sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

   - name: Chris Sev
     url: https://x.com/chris__sev
 publishDate: 2024-06-04T10:00-01:00
-description: "Cody for JetBrains is now generally available.
-The extension has improved performance, plus new commands and inline edits to help you stay in flow while writing code in any JetBrains IDE."
+description: "The extension has been refreshed with improved performance, an inline code edit function, and new commands to help you stay in flow while writing code in any JetBrains IDE."
 tags: [blog]
 slug: 'cody-for-jetbrains-is-generally-available'
 published: true